MTSSamsioe/Color-Mash/README.md

 ---

 ### Content
-- Instructions and some of the code was taken from this site: [Stack overflow - Foolish Ferret](https://www.codegrepper.com/code-examples/javascript/add+countdown+time+to+game+javascript)
+- Instructions and the code was taken from this site: [Stack overflow - Foolish Ferret](https://www.codegrepper.com/code-examples/javascript/add+countdown+time+to+game+javascript) and used in function start().
 - The colours and instructions for the title shadow effect was taken from: [We Learn Code](https://welearncode.com/rainbow-text/)
 - Instructions to solve bug of centered object with position absolute I found here: [Medium manisha Basra](https://medium.com/front-end-weekly/absolute-centering-in-css-ea3a9d0ad72e)
 - Instructions how to make a popup box I found here: [w3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
-- XX  Solution to bug fix on .sort() method sorting numbers alphabetical I found here: [Dimitri Pavlutin](https://dmitripavlutin.com/javascript-array-sort-numbers/)
+- Solution to bug fix on .sort() method sorting numbers alphabetical I found here: [Dimitri Pavlutin](https://dmitripavlutin.com/javascript-array-sort-numbers/)
 - Instructions on how to get the check and cross mark to disappear after an error of a correct answer I found here: [w3 Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp)

 ### Media
 - Picture of check mark and cross are from: google images.
 - .Gif image in explanation popup is from: [Adobe](https://www.adobe.com/express/feature/video/convert/video-to-gif).

-## Other General Project Advice
----
+- Font is from google fonts.